DaneHoffman/cloudflare-traefik/README.md

 For `<myservice>`, enter a *unique* service name.
 You will reference this name when setting up routers in the dynamic config file.

 For `<portnumber>`, enter the *container port* that must be opened.
 For instance, port 80 for a web application.

+To set a container name to a custom setting, use the `container_name:` key.

+4. Edit the `dynamic/backend.yml` file (or create your own .yml file in `dynamic/`) and create a router for each service you want to expose.
+Use the name of your container and add `@docker` to tell Traefik that the service you want to expose is a docker container.
+5. Go to the `traefik` project directory and run `docker-compose up -d` to start the reverse proxy in background mode.
+Optional: Run `docker-compose logs -f` to follow the logs and check for configuration errors